nikiimisal/NodeJS___NodeJS-using-Nginx___MEAN-and-MERN/MEAN.md

 1. Checked the process status:

        pm2 logs mean-app
-2. Accessed the application at http://<aws-ec2-instance-public-ip>
+2. Accessed the application at http://localhost

 <h1>Personal Reflections</h1>
-•  This process taught me a lot about full-stack deployment in a cloud environment.
+•  This process taught me a lot about full-stack deployment in a cloud environment.<br>
 •  The importance of security at every step cannot be overstated.<br>
-•  I now appreciate the complexity of setting up a production environment and the tools that help manage it.
+•  I now appreciate the complexity of setting up a production environment and the tools that help manage it.<br>
 •  In the future, I’d like to explore adding HTTPS, implementing proper logging, and setting up automated backups.
 <h1>Challenges I Faced</h1>

 • I initially ran into issues with MongoDB authentication.
-Careful reading of the documentation helped resolve this.
+Careful reading of the documentation helped resolve this.<br>
 • Understanding the interaction between Nginx